 The Bottom Line

-When it comes to making learning addictive, MOOCs like Coursera have the benefit of millions of data points and proven strategies.
-But underlying their successful tactics are universal behavioral science and psychological principles that can be applied to any industry or business.
+But underlying their success are behavioral science and psychology principles that can be applied to any industry or business.

 To apply these principles, start by asking yourself:

-- Goal Gradient Effect: Are we communicating where users are in our experience clearly and simply?
+• Goal Gradient Effect: Are we communicating where users are in our experience clearly and simply?
 Do users know how much they’ve already accomplished and how much is left to go?